-The AN(OT)O is secondary (i.e. subordinate) legislation to provide a sound legal framework for enabling the adoption of the Overseas Territories Aviation Requirements (OTARs) as a common cohesive package of requirements.
+The AN(OT)O is secondary (i.e. subordinate) legislation which provides the necessary legal framework for enabling the adoption of the Overseas Territories Aviation Requirements (OTARs) as a common cohesive package of requirements.
 The AN(OT)O enables, or gives power to, the requirements contained in the OTARs.

-The latest revision is a complete re-write, simplifying and modernising the AN(OT)O to form a coherent unit with the OTARs - the OTARs being the principal regulatory instruments and the AN(OT)O providing mainly the necessary legal basis.
-The rebalanced and consolidated version, AN(OT)O 2013, became effective in January 2014 and reflects changes required as a result of the safety oversight audit carried out by ICAO in 2009.
+The latest revision is a complete re-write, simplifying and modernising the AN(OT)O to provide a coherent relationship between the Order and the OTARs - the OTARs being the principal regulatory instruments and the AN(OT)O providing, inter alia, the necessary legal basis for them.
+The rebalanced and consolidated version, the AN(OT)O 2013, became effective in January 2014 and reflects changes required as a result of the safety oversight audit carried out by ICAO in 2009.
 Four amendments have been made to date to the AN(OT)O 2013 (the 2014 (2), 2015 and the 2021 amendment Orders).